13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Avocados might be rich in nutrients, vitamins, antioxidants, and healthy fats which have skin-boosting benefits.
-They are also high in calories and carbohydrates like polyols or sorbitol, so eating too many can lead to weight gain, skin issues from stretched skin and poor gut health, as avocados cause bloating, diarrhea and pain for those that have IBS or sensitive stomachs.
+Avocados are often celebrated for their rich content of nutrients, vitamins, antioxidants, and healthy fats, which have skin-boosting benefits.
+However, they are also high in calories and carbohydrates like polyols or sorbitol, which can lead to weight gain and skin issues from stretched skin.
+For individuals with irritable bowel syndrome (IBS) or sensitive stomachs, avocados can cause bloating, diarrhea, and pain, which can indirectly affect skin health.

 provided by iStock

-Ice cream is high in sugar and dairy and both are enemies to the skin.
-Eating too much sugar can cause glycation, a process where sugar molecules attach to collagen, harming its natural production and deteriorating its strength resulting in fine lines and wrinkles.
-Meanwhile, dairy products contain hormones and androgens which can trigger the release of insulin-like growth factor (IGF-1) and stimulate the skin’s cells to produce more oil leading to inflammation, a breakdown in collagen, and triggering skin conditions like rosacea and acne.
+Ice cream is high in sugar and dairy, both of which are enemies to the skin.
+Eating too much sugar can cause glycation, a process where sugar molecules attach to collagen, harming its natural production and deteriorating its strength, resulting in fine lines and wrinkles.
+Dairy products contain hormones and androgens, which can trigger the release of insulin-like growth factor (IGF-1) and stimulate the skin’s cells to produce more oil, leading to inflammation, a breakdown in collagen, and skin conditions like rosacea and acne.

 9. Processed Meats